-Flying by the seat of your pants just doesn’t cut it anymore when it comes to digital marketing.
-If you don’t have an integrated content strategy, your digital marketing will inevitably be all over the place and a competitor whose digital marketing activities are better than yours will steal your customers.
-A surprising number of businesses don’t have content strategies though so let’s examine why you need an integrated content strategy for your business.
+Flying by the seat of your pants just doesn’t cut it anymore when it comes to marketing a small or medium-sized business.
+If you don’t have an integrated content strategy, your digital marketing in particular will inevitably be all over the place and a more organised competitor will steal your customers — and they’ll probably spend less doing it too.
+Here’s why you need an integrated content strategy.

 What is an integrated content strategy?

 In order to understand why you need a content strategy, you first need to know what one is.
 A content strategy is a framework that guides the creation of meaningful and engaging content that accomplishes specific goals for your business.
 An integrated content strategy also includes a plan for how you will deliver your content.

 All of these aspects of a content strategy are crucial for every business, from sole traders like authors and painters, to large corporations.
 Because, if your content doesn’t accomplish your business goals, it’s pointless.
 If it’s not engaging and meaningful people won’t consume and share it.
 If you don’t have a plan for disseminating your content, you won’t get it in front of the right people at the right time.

 But that’s just scraping the surface of why you should have an integrated content strategy.

 9 Reasons all businesses should have an integrated content strategy

 1. An integrated content strategy ensures your entire team knows your goals